GuillaumeGomez/browser-UI-test/README.md

 For the rest, `--test-folder`, `--failure-folder` and `--variable` are `browser-UI-test` options.
 You'll note that I prepended them with "/data" because this is where we mounted the volume in the docker instance.
-To know what the options are for, please refer to the [Options][#Options] part of this README.
+To know what the options are for, please refer to the [Options](#Options) part of this README.

 #### Docker hub